-From a geotechnical perspective, the subject site is adequate for the proposed car dealership.
-It is expected that the proposed commercial slab-on-grade building will be founded on conventional shallow footings being on an undisturbed, silty sand bearing surface.
+From a geotechnical perspective, the subject site is adequate for the proposed automobile body shop.
+It is expected that this proposed commercial slab-on-grade building will be founded on conventional shallow footings bearing on an undisturbed, compact silty sand bearing surface, or, where encountered at the underside of footing, on the existing fill prepared in accordance with the "Subgrade Improvement Program for Foundations" as approved by the geotechnical consultant at the time of construction.